tischlda/squeezebox-oe1/README.md

 squeezebox-oe1
 ==============

-Squeezebox plugin to access the Austrian radio station OE1.
+A Squeezebox plugin that provides sccess to the live stream and the 7-day-archive of the Austrian radio station [Ö1](http://oe1.orf.at/).